wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   * If you have hand made configuration to modify the list of enabled plugins, it should be modified see ``/etc/xivo-dird/config.yml``

-* Admin-ui has been upgrade to python3.
-All admin-ui plugins still always in python2 will does not work.
-You must upgrade them to python3.
+* wazo-admin-ui has been upgraded to python3.
+All plugins by `Wazo Team` has been migrated, but if you have installed a non-official/custom plugin that add something to the new interface, it probably broken.
+To fix this, you must convert your plugin to python3 or wait an available upgrade from the maintainer.

 17.15